groundh0g/codetopia.com/book/codecamps/ch01-brief-history.md

 ## What is MonoGame?

 MonoGame is an open source implementation of the Microsoft XNA 4.x API that can be used to create cross-platform games (or to easily port existing XNA-based Windows, Windows Phone, and Xbox 360 games to other platforms) using the C# language.
-Currently supported platforms include Windows GL, Windows Phone, Windows 8, Mac OS X, Linux, Android, iOS, PlayStation Mobile, and the OUYA console.

 Under the covers, MonoGame is powered by OpenTK (a C# library that wraps OpenGL, OpenCL, and OpenAL), SharpDX (a C#-compatible wrapper to the DirectX APIs), and Lidgren.Network (a C#-compatible networking API).
 These technologies are what enable MonoGame to support so many disparate platforms.